LL782/mundoko-maps/README.md

 ## Why

-1. It provides the spaces within which the stories of my world take place
+1. The story-telling and gameplay benefits from a consistent setting
-1. Others might want to share knowledge on how we map our game worlds
+2. I enjoy drawing maps and building this world from my imagination
-1. I enjoy drawing maps and creating this place
+3. You might like to share knowledge on approaches to mapping a game world

 ## What

 - [x] **Pathfinder** and **Dungeons & Dragons** compatible scales (5' squares, feet and miles)
 - [x] Well considered grid and co-ordinate system
-- [ ] Millions of handdrawn maps, from global scale right down to floorplans
+- [ ] Millions of handdrawn maps, from extra-global scale right down to floorplans

 ## Notes